 For photography session bookings please use this form.
+I am based in Zambia, but available to travel depending on the nature of the work.

 The following is an excerpt from his book “Destiny on Purpose“, briefly describing his photography journey.